It is a type of medicine called an antispasmodic. It works by relaxing the muscle in the walls of the intestines.

 Can it be taken with other medications? (interactions)

 Mebeverine is not known to affect other medications.
-However, it is always better to consult with a pharmacist or doctor before using other medicines in combination with mebeverine.
+However, it is always better to consult a pharmacist or doctor before using other medicines in combination with mebeverine.

 Mebeverine has very few reported side effects.
 However, some people have reported allergic reactions, such as: